Wisconsin's 75th Assembly district

-The 75th Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in northwestern Wisconsin, the district comprises all of Barron County and the southern half of Washburn County.
-It contains the cities of Barron, Chetek, Cumberland, Rice Lake, Shell Lake, and Spooner.
-The district is represented by Republican David Armstrong, since January 2021.
+The 75th Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in northwestern Wisconsin, the district comprises all of Polk County and most of Burnett County.
+It includes the cities of Amery and St. Croix Falls and the villages of Balsam Lake, Centuria, Clayton, Clear Lake, Dresser, Frederic, Grantsburg, Luck, Milltown, Osceola, Siren, and Webster, and part of the village of Turtle Lake.
+The district also contains the St. Croix Chippewa reservation, the Wisconsin portion of Interstate Park, and a significant portion of the Wisconsin side of the Saint Croix National Scenic Riverway.
+The district has been represented by Republican Duke Tucker, since January 2025.

-The 75th Assembly District is located within Wisconsin's 25th Senate district, along with the 73rd and 74th Assembly districts.
-The district is located almost entirely within Wisconsin's 7th congressional district, with the exception of the portion in Dunn County, which falls within Wisconsin's 3rd congressional district.
+The 75th Assembly district is located within Wisconsin's 25th Senate district, along with the 73rd and 74th Assembly districts.